What is foraminal narrowing? A guide to risk factors and treatment

 Treatment for foraminal narrowing

 If foraminal narrowing leads to nerve compression, it can produce symptoms such as localized pain, radiating pain, tingling, numbness or muscle weakness.
-To manage these symptoms, a physician may initially recommend trying conservative methods of treatment, including pain medication, exercise and/or corticosteroid injections.
+To manage these symptoms, a doctor may initially recommend trying conservative methods of treatment, including pain or anti-inflammatory medication, exercise and spinal injections.

 If chronic symptoms persist after several weeks or months of conservative treatments, surgery may become an option.
 If this is the case, contact Laser Spine Institute to learn about the many benefits of our minimally invasive spine surgery.
-Depending on the cause of your foraminal narrowing, a decompression or stabilization surgery may be an effective treatment option.
-Decompression surgery removes a small piece of whatever is obstructing the foraminal canal, while a stabilization procedure removes the entire damaged piece of the spine and replaces it with an artificial disc and/or bone grafts.
+Depending on the cause of your foraminal narrowing, a minimally invasive decompression surgery or minimally invasive stabilization surgery may be an effective treatment option.
+Decompression surgery removes the displaced portion of spinal anatomy that is constricting the foraminal canal, while a stabilization procedure removes the entire damaged piece of the spine and replaces it with a stabilizing implant.
 For many patients, our decompression surgery can be used to help treat the condition, although some cases of severe spine damage may require a stabilization procedure.

 Our minimally invasive procedures offer patients a safer and effective alternative to traditional open back surgery, as well as a shorter recovery time^ and a lower risk of infection.
-To learn more about the benefits of our minimally invasive spine surgery and how we can help treat foraminal stenosis, contact Laser Spine Institute and request a review of your MRI report or CT scan.
+To learn more about the benefits of our minimally invasive spine surgery and how we can help treat foraminal stenosis, contact Laser Spine Institute.